caravana-studio/jokers-of-neon-mods/README.md

 You can modify existing card designs or add new ones.
 To replace a card, locate its specific ID and upload the image file to:
 `/public/mods/(MOD_NAME)/resources/Cards/{cardID}.png`

+Recommended size for cards is: 276 x 420 px

 <table>
   <tr>
     <th>Category</th>